cancamilo/weaviate-challenge/README.md

 In this challenge I developed an application that enables users to perform retrieval augmented generation on a set of the latest cryptocurrency news.
 The user simply enters a text about cryptocurrencies into the search input and gets an answer to their query together with the context that was used to generate that answer.

-The data is scrapped fromn cryptocurrency news articles, postprocessed  and uploaded to a Managed Weaviate cluster.
+The data is scrapped from cryptocurrency news articles, postprocessed  and uploaded to a Managed Weaviate cluster.

 Along with the data extraction scripts, the repo also provides a simple demo frontend application that communicates with a REST API to access the Weaviate client.

 ## Requirements:

-For running this demo you need to have **node** installed in your system for running the frontend and **poetry** for managing the python dependencies.
-Also, you need an OPEN_AI_KEY and a weaviate cluster running.
+For running this demo you need to have **node** installed in your system for running the frontend and **poetry** for managing the python dependencies and running the backend REST API service.
+Also, you need an OPENAI_KEY and a weaviate cluster running.
 The following environemnt variables must be set:

 ```